bartmichels/scrabble/README.md

 ## Known issues

 * Data corruption is possible because Apache will allow multiple simultaneous connections.
 If you spam-place and spam-remove tiles, multiple database updates can be intertwined.
 I have somewhat limited this by placing read and write operations as close together as possible, but this is not a robust solution.
 But as long as you play the game normally, even if you click fast, nothing should go wrong.
 * The game interface and therefore the tile placement gets messed up on small screen sizes.
-If you use the entire width of your desktop screen, you should be good.
+If you use the entire height of your desktop screen, you should be good.